Improve Large Language Model Systems with User Logs: Related Work

 \subsection{Memory for LLM Systems}

-Research on LLM memory has progressed from simple retrieval-augmented pipelines to complex management systems~\cite{hu2025memoryageaiagents}.
-Representative approaches include hierarchical memory architectures for history management (MemoryOS~\cite{kang-etal-2025-memory}), graph-based storage (Mem0~\cite{Mem0}), and self-organizing mechanisms for efficient information linking (A-Mem~\cite{xu2025amem}).
-Correspondingly, benchmarks such as LoCoMo~\cite{maharana-etal-2024-evaluating} evaluate long-range reasoning and conversational coherence.
-A key distinction between these works and ours lies in data granularity.
-Existing memory systems operate at the user level, aiming to adapt LLMs to individual preferences or personalized knowledge, and are evaluated on question answering or reasoning grounded in a single user’s interaction history.
-In contrast, we focus on system-wide user logs, aggregating feedback from a diverse user population to drive the continual learning of a deployed system’s knowledge and capabilities, and evaluate performance on entirely new online requests rather than over historical logs.
+Research on LLM memory has evolved into complex management systems (e.g., MemoryOS~\cite{kang-etal-2025-memory}, Mem0~\cite{Mem0}) and corresponding benchmarks (e.g., LoCoMo~\cite{maharana-etal-2024-evaluating}).
+A key distinction between these works and ours is data granularity.
+While existing systems focus on user-level personalization evaluated on individual historical logs, we leverage system-wide logs.
+We aggregate diverse user feedback to drive continual learning and evaluate performance on unseen online requests.
+Furthermore, they focus on declarative memory while in our scenarios, procedural memory is more critical.